mgldev/creditsense/README.md

 ## Installation

-In it's current state the installation guide is specific to Mac OSX:
+In its current state the installation guide is specific to Mac OSX:

 `git checkout https://github.com/mgldev/creditsense creditsense`